Financial Crimes – What is it exactly ?

 Globally there are two types of crimes prominently observed in the financial sector.
 First is the crime which causes financial damage to a party involved in the transaction.
 This includes fraud, theft, or corruption.

 Whereas the second type includes protecting the financial gains derived from causing damage to another party.
-This involves money laundering.
+This involves the laundering of criminal proceeds.
+This is however the biggest portion of the financial crimes and is 2-5% of the global GDP.

 Types of financial crimes